Risk Protection Order in Pinellas County

 In some judicial circuits in Florida have adopted administrative rules for determining where Risk Protection Order (hereinafter “RPO”) cases will be heard.

 In Pinellas County, the judge assigned as duty judge on the day the petition is filed is responsible for considering the petition and scheduling the 14-day hearing.
 That same judge is then responsible for conducting the hearing.

 These procedures might violate due process by allowing the petition to “shop” for the best judge for each case.

 Although “judge shopping” is not supposed to occur, it can occur in an RPO case in the Sixth Judicial Circuit for Pinellas County because the “duty judge schedule” is published months in advance.

 The attorney with the Pinellas County Sheriff’s Office or the law enforcement officer filing the petition knows before the petition is filed which judge will be assigned to decide the case.
 By selecting the date to file the petition, law enforcement officers can effectively select the judge who will consider the petition and rule on the case at the return hearing.

-If you were served with a temporary risk protection order (RPO) and notice of further hearing in Pinellas County, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you were served with a temporary risk protection order (RPO), then contact an experienced criminal defense attorney at Sammis Law Firm.
 Call (813) 250-0500.

 Service of the Order and Seizure (Forced Surrender) of the Firearms